John Negroponte: Ambassador to Honduras (1981–1985)

 The cables show that Mr. Negroponte worked closely with William J. Casey, then director of central intelligence, on the Reagan administration's anti-Communist offensive in Central America.
 He helped word a secret 1983 presidential "finding" authorizing support for the Contras, as the Nicaraguan rebels were known, and met regularly with Honduran military officials to win and retain their backing for the covert action.

-Both papers based their stories on cables obtained by a Post FOIA request.
-George Washington University's National Security Archive writes of: